Links on Android Authority may earn us a commission. Learn more.

-After a long wait, the Xbox Series X and Series S are finally here!
-Both are backwards compatible with an enormous catalog of games, but if you really want to get the next-gen experience you’ll need to pick up some of the best Xbox Series X games on the market.
+After a long wait, the Xbox Series X and Series S are finally out!
+Now you just have to figure out how to get your hands on one.
+Both are backwards compatible with an enormous catalog of games.
+But if you really want to get the next-gen experience you’ll need to pick up some of the best Xbox Series X games on the market.

-At launch, there aren’t too many pure next-gen releases, but there are many cross-gen games that automatically upgrade whenever you pick up the new consoles.
-We’ve combed through both to put together this list of the best Xbox Series X games you can buy for your brand new console.
-At the end we’ve also listed a few upcoming Xbox Series X games to look forward to in the coming months.
+Right now, there aren’t too many pure next-gen releases, but there are a lot of cross-gen games that automatically upgrade whenever you pick up the new consoles.
+We’ve combed through both to put together this list of the best Xbox Series X games.
+At the end, we’ve also listed a few upcoming Xbox Series X games to look forward to in the coming months.

 Best Xbox Series X games